kcoleman80/SHAP_tutorials/README.md

 # SHAP_tutorials
 A game theoretic approach to explain the output of any machine learning model SHAP (SHapley Additive exPlanations) is a game theoretic approach to explain the output of any machine learning model.
-Thank you to Scott Lundberg
+Thank you to Scott Lundberg for the extensive explanation and Github repository! https://github.com/slundberg/shap
-https://github.com/slundberg/shap

 SHAP — which stands for SHapley Additive exPlanations — is probably the state of the art in Machine Learning explainability.
 This algorithm was first published in 2017 by Lundberg and Lee and it is a brilliant way to reverse-engineer the output of any predictive algorithm.